versett/stylelint-config-versett/README.md

 ### Running

-Add the following script to your package.json and then run it using yarn lint (or npm run lint):
+Add the following script to your package.json and then run it using `yarn lint` (or `npm run lint`):

 ```
 "lint" : "stylelint \"src/**/*.css\" \"src/**/*.scss\""
 ```
+(you can change the paths to the paths you use in your project)

 ## Development